F1 Beginners Guide

 1. The "Undercut"

-Risk: If it's calculated wrong or the Pitstop doesn't go as planed, the driver might end up somewhere in the midfield traffic, having to work hard to even get back to his former position.
+Risk: If it's calculated wrong or the Pitstop doesn't go as planned, the driver might end up somewhere in the midfield traffic, having to work hard to even get back to his former position.

 2. The "Overcut"